-A patient who wants to stop using or abusing opioids and heroin can find it very challenging.
-The need to satisfy cravings can be so intense that a patient feels hopeless about the thoughts of quitting.
+A patient wanting to stop using opioids and heroin can find it very challenging.
+This is because the need to satisfy cravings can be so intense.
+As a result, the patient feels hopeless about quitting.

-A.M.C. is committed to providing high quality and affordable medication-assisted addiction drug detox therapy to each patient.
-With the right dose of medication, a patient can stay in treatment by suppressing withdrawal symptoms and reducing cravings with the right dose of medication.
+A.M.C. is committed to providing each patient with a high quality but affordable medication-assisted treatment.
+A patient can stay in treatment by suppressing withdrawal symptoms and reducing cravings with the right dose of medication.
 In return the patient can then concentrate on the counseling needed to have a successful recovery.

 Medical Assistance Process

-We have experienced physicians to administer the correct dosage of medication, such as Suboxone, Bunavail, and Zubsolv and monitor the patient’s drug detox results.
-In the first appointment, the doctor will meet one-on-one with the patient to learn their health history, develop a treatment program, administer the correct dosage of Suboxone, Bunavail, or Zubsolv and carefully monitor his or her reactions.
-A patient will immediately start to feel better as a result of the medication and after an hour will be allowed to leave the clinic.
-The following appointments, the patient will meet with a doctor and the dosage will be decreased.
+During the first appointment the doctor will meet one-on-one with the patient to learn their health history and develop a treatment program.
+The doctor will also administer the correct dosage of Suboxone, Bunavail, or Zubsolv and carefully monitor any reactions.
+The patient will immediately start to feel better as a result of the medication and after an hour will be allowed to leave the clinic.
+In the following appointments the patient will meet with the doctor and the medication will be decreased.
 The goal is to receive less and less dosage to the point where the patient comfortably is taken off the drug.

 We offer flexible scheduling times to see the doctors and counselors.
 Patients are must schedule follow-up appointments every 28 days.
 This will ensure progression in the program.
 Counseling is also a required component of treatment.
 All visits are by appointment.